 What does it mean to be a policyowner of life insurance?

 Life insurance policy ownership means you have all the control and responsibility of the policy.
-Policy ownership includes:

-- The right to transfer ownership
+- You have the right to transfer ownership.

 Here are four common life events in which it is recommended to review your life insurance policy: